-It should be noted that MoPH and MAIL took different approaches to elaborate activities for the AFSeN-A Strategic Plan, Part I, and this may partially explain the differences in estimated off-budget costs of nutrition-specific and nutrition-sensitive activities.
-The MoPH submitted mostly new activities that required additional funding whilst the MAIL submitted both new and current activities of the entire program budget for nutrition-sensitive activities.
-Thus, the costs of the BPHS through the World Bank-managed trust fund was not included since it is an MoPH activity that is current and not new, whilst the entire costs of the MAIL's Comprehensive Agriculture National Priority Plan were considered.
+It should be noted that the Ministries of Public Health (MOPH) and Agriculture (MAIL) took different approaches to elaborating activities for the AFSeN A Part I and this may partially explain the differences in estimated off-budget costs of nutrition-specific and nutrition-sensitive activities.
+The MoPH submitted mostly new activities that required additional funding while the MAIL submitted both new and current activities of the entire programme budget for nutrition-sensitive activities.
+Thus the costs of the basic health package (BPHS) through the World Bank managed trust fund was not included since it is an MOPH activity that is current and not new, while the entire costs of the MAIL's Comprehensive Agriculture National Priority Plan was considered.

 Table 2 shows the off-budget costs by strategic objective.
-The most costly strategic objective (SO) is SO2-Ensure food and nutrition supplies and services over time and in emergency situations-whilst the least costly was SO8-Increased nutritional and market value of foods-which has the most funded activities.
-Amongst the nutrition-specific strategic objectives, the most costly is SO2 whilst SO4 is the least costly-Increase access to nutrition-related quality healthcare service.
-The strategic objective that has the most funding proportionally is SO4 whilst the one that has the least funding proportionally is SO2.
+The costliest strategic objective is SO # 2 - Ensure food and nutrition supplies and services over time and in emergency situations, while the least costly was SO # 8, nutritional and market value of foods increased, has the most funded activities.
+Among the nutrition-specific strategic objectives, the most costly SO is SO # 2 while SO # 4 is the least costly (Increase access to nutrition-related quality health care service.
+The SO that has the most funding proportionally is SO # 4 while the SO that has the least funding proportionally is SO# 2.
 Figure 2 shows the off-budget costs by strategic objective.

-For nutrition-specific activities, most of the costs are already funded but require scale up to other parts of the country.
-For nutrition-sensitive, the majority of costs are for field-level implementation.
+For nutrition-specific activities, most of the costs are already funded but require scale-up to other parts of the country.
+For nutrition-sensitive, the majority of costs are for field level implementation.

-The last column in Table 2 shows the proportion of activities that are aligned with the relevant Ministry's planned activities by strategic objective.
-Amongst the nutrition-specific activities, about one-third of the activities are not aligned in a way that budget estimates could be derived from any existing program and calculation.
-Amongst the nutrition-sensitive interventions, SO6, SO7 and SO8 are the least aligned with any of the existing and already costed sectoral interventions.
-Note that 'alignment' is defined as in line with Ministry's or stakeholders' existing annual plans, programs, or investments.
+The last column shows the proportion of activities that are aligned with the relevant Ministry's planned activities by strategic objective.
+Among the nutrition-specific activities about one third of the activities are not aligned in a way that budget estimates could be derived from any existing programme and calculation.
+Among the nutrition sensitive interventions, SO6, SO7, and SO8 are the least aligned with any of the existing and already costed sectoral interventions.
+Note that 'alignment' is defined as in line with Ministry's or stakeholders existing annual plans, programmes or investments.

-SO # Strategic objective Estimated cost off- budget Funded amount (% funded) Already funded but scale-up required Field level implem. required Facil/mgt/ policy work Aligned with Ministry's planned activities Nu trition-specific c strategic objec ctives 2 Ensure food and nutrition supplies and services over time and in emergency situations \$311,704,725 \$16,745,524 (5.4%) \$287,967,100 0 \$23,727,625 78% 3 Improve quality of nutritious diets, particularly amongst women, children and vulnerable groups \$10,603,000 \$7,534,000 (71.1%) \$394,400 \$1,933,600 \$330,000 64% 4 Increase access to nutrition-related quality healthcare services \$7,447,000 \$6,907,000 (92.7%) \$6,720,000 \$250,000 \$477,000 100% \$329,754,725 \$31,186,524 (9.5%) \$295,081,500 \$2,183,600 \$24,534,625 Nutrition-sensitive strategic objectives I Ensure adequate economic and \$235,990,815 \$1,303,763 (0.6%) \$3,018,815 \$232,812,000 \$140,000 81%
+so #SUS Strategic Objective Estimated Cost Off- Budget Funded Amount (% funded) Already funded but scaleup required Field level Implem.
+Required Facil./ Mngt./ Policy Work Aligned with Ministry's planned activities on-Specific Strate egic Objectives \$0# 2 Ensure food and nutrition supplies and services over time and in emergency situations \$311,704,725 \$16,745,524 (5.4%) \$287,967,100 0 \$23,727,625 78% SO# 3 Improve quality of nutritious diets, particularly among women, children and vulnerable groups \$10,603,000 \$7,534,000 (71.1%) \$394,400 \$1,933,600 \$330,000 64% SO# 4 Increase access to nutrition related quality health care services \$7,447,000 \$6,907,000 (92.7%) \$6,720,000 \$250,000 \$477,000 100% \$329,754,725 \$31,186,524 (9.5%) \$295,081,500 \$2,183,600 \$24,534,625